bouguila/BannersRest.API/README.md

 the solution contains two test project:
  - the Main project **BannerFlow.Rest**
  - A __UnitTest__ project that tests the behaviour of the REsT ``Controller`` with a mock of the db service, and unit tests for  `HtmlUtility` which provides Html correctness checks.
- - An __IntegartionTest__ project which tests the end interaction with the database.
-   * it uses A WebClient that make calls to the different REST endpoints and check the whole flow.
+ - An __IntegartionTest__ project, a WebClient that make calls to the different REST endpoints and check the whole flow.

 ## Testing the project
 - Run the **BannerFlow.Rest** project using VisualStudio